jisnardo/explorer/readme.md

 If this application helps you, I hope you can give a star.

+## Notice

+Please don't share the data explorer crawled to the Internet.
+Because sometimes it crawls sensitive/copyrighted/porn data.

 ## License

 This repository is released under license GNU Affero General Public License Version 3.